Henry Milles-Lade, 5th Earl Sondes: Personal life

 The fifth earl was considered a colourful character.
+As a child, he was a page at the wedding of his aunt and uncle, Nadine McDougall and Prince Andrei Alexandrovich of Russia.
 In his pre-teen years he was a page at the coronation of Queen Elizabeth II but was later expelled from Eton College for operating gambling books.
-He owned racehorses and greyhounds, but his strongest connection with sport was with football club, Gillingham F.C., where he served as vice-chairman of the board of directors.
+He owned racehorses and greyhounds, but his strongest connection with sport was with the football club, Gillingham F.C., where he served as vice-chairman of the board of directors.
 Upon his retirement from the role, a large clock was erected at the club's Priestfield Stadium and dubbed the "Lord Sondes Clock" in his honour.
-The clock was removed as part of ground redevelopment work in the 1990s and its current whereabouts are unknown.
+The clock was removed as part of ground redevelopment work in the 1990s and its subsequent whereabouts are unknown.

 The Earl was married four times.
 His wives included the New York socialite Sharon McCluskey (daughter of Ellen Lehman McCluskey of the Lehman family), whom he married in 1981 and divorced in 1984, and another American whom he married in 1986, Phyllis Kane Schmertz (widow of Robert Schmertz, owner of the Boston Celtics), who survived him and inherited Lees Court in Kent, which she transformed into an agricultural business growing pharmaceutical and biofuel crops.
 The Earl died from cancer, and was buried in the church in the village of Sheldwich south of Faversham in Kent.

 Lees Court estate

 The Sondes family estate in Kent had been in family hands for over 700 years and once stretched to over 85000 acre in the early 1900s.
-The estate at Earl Sondes death was 6900 acres including a core of 2663 acres around the villages of Sheldwich and Badlesmere with the balance at the Swale Estuary, Oare and Faversham Creeks.
+The estate at Earl Sondes' death was 6900 acres including a core of 2663 acres around the villages of Sheldwich and Badlesmere with the balance at the Swale Estuary, Oare and Faversham Creeks.